awgeo/awgeo.github.io/_pages/certifications.md

 permalink: /certifications/
 title: "Certifications"
 ---
-Keeping track of Data Science courses, certifications and webinars that I've attended...
+Keeping track of courses I've attended and certifications achieved.

 ### Ongoing:
 - Introduction to Data Analytics and Machine Learning with Python – City University (2020)